Delivering a new, state-of-the-art emergency, surgical and critical healthcare facility.

 Surgical Inpatient Unit

-These conversations are just the start of the journey.
-Through ongoing engagement with these groups, information forums and online surveys, there will be ongoing opportunities for community input.
+Through ongoing engagement with these groups, information forums and online surveys, there will be continuous opportunity for community input.

 SPIRE Project activities

 The SPIRE Project includes two significant workstreams: